RiftValleySoftware/RVS_PersistentPrefs/README.md

      The keyed initializer.
 It sends in our default values, if there were no previous ones.
 Bit primitive, but this is for test harnesses.
      */
     public init(key inKey: String) {
         super.init(key: inKey)  // Start by initializing with the key.
-This will load any asved values. if values.isEmpty { // If we didn't already have something, we send in our defaults. values = type(of: self)._myValues
+This will load any saved values. if values.isEmpty { // If we didn't already have something, we send in our defaults. values = type(of: self)._myValues
         }